ubuntupunk/rtscli/README.md

 ## Dependencies

-Currently this is dependent on the list below but the next step is to build this into an executable so all that stuff with python and pip can be skipped.
+Currently this is dependent on

 - Python2.7
 - pip
 - Bunch of other python packages

 ## Install via Pip
+There is a pip package available for this, but it is outdated.
 ```
 pip install rtscli
 ```